Crate Training / Housebreaking

 A puppy sets up four stations or “corners” in their mind; an eating and drinking station, a playing station, a sleeping station, and a urinating and defecating station.
 If given enough room in their crate, a puppy would establish all four of these stations within this den space.
 The smaller crate/den narrows the stations down to one area that becomes the sleeping station.
 This station is small enough so that if the puppy did urinate or defecate in the crate he/she would not be able to get away from it.
 The puppy then realizes that he/she has violated the “defecating station” instinct and makes a promise that he/she will not do this again.
 Therefore, the urge to urinate or defecate in the crate is inhibited by the den instinct.

-The crate training process is the foundation for “house-breaking”.
+The crate training process is the foundation for “house-breaking a puppy”.
 The same rules that a puppy follows for not soiling his crate eventually will include the whole house.
 To prevent crate soiling we recommend that as soon as you get up in the morning or come home that you let the puppy out of the crate.
 When doing this, be sure to pick the puppy up and carry him/her outside to where you want the “defecation station” to be.
 Be patient and watch the puppy until he/she voids, then praise the puppy immediately.
 Do not feed the puppy while it is in the crate because it is natural reflexes for a puppy to eat then defecate.
 We do recommend leaving water in the crate all the time.
 Placing the puppy’s chew toys in the crate teaches them what is OK to chew on, thereby sparing your rug and shoes of the “destructo-doggy” stage.
 While you are at home, we recommend taking the puppy out multiple times during the day encouraging it to “go potty” outdoors and praising him/her when it does so.